Venice, Louisiana, at the end of the road

 Far from the French Quarter, where the road south ends, we found Venice, Louisiana, and one of those unexpected experiences with great food and conversation.

-Traveling south along LA -23 the scenery was less than we expected given the narrow strip of land with water on both sides.
-But as we discovered, a levy on both sides to hold back the inevitable storm surge completely blocked our view.
-There was farming along the way with lots of citrus and some cattle, along with visible devastation from Katrina which had left this area buried under several feet of water.
+Traveling south along LA-23, the scenery was less than we expected.
+The narrow strip of land had water on both sides, but levees built to hold back storm surge completely blocked the view.
+There was farming along the way — citrus, some cattle — along with visible devastation from Katrina, which had left this area buried under several feet of water.

-We were rewarded for the relatively mundane drive as we approached the end of the highway and the kind of views that we expected when we began.
+We were rewarded as we approached the end of the highway and the kind of views we had imagined when we set out.

 These scenes were right out of our imagination